 Education Secretary Miguel Cardona recently said that he isn’t ruling out the possibility of extending the federal student loan forbearance period that’s set to expire on Sept.
 30 of this year.

 “We’re looking at it,” he said during the 2021 Education Writers Association conference.
 “Obviously we’re going to always take lead from what the data is telling us and where we are in regards to the recovery of the pandemic.”

 No official statement has been made on the extension.
 However, Cardona added: “It’s not out of the question, but at this point it’s Sept.
 30.”

 Warren Senate hearing highlights projected outcome of $50,000 in student debt forgiveness

 According to the Department of Education data, just about 15 million borrowers would see their federal student loan debt completely forgiven if Biden were to forgive $10,000 per borrower, while about 36 million would see their debt erased under the $50,000 proposal that Warren has long advocated for.
 Congressional Democrats are hopeful that data highlighting the benefits of a larger forgiveness amount will nudge Biden in that direction.

 “He is facing pressure from the more progressive members of his party to move more aggressively,” says Mark Hamrick, Bankrate senior economic analyst.
 “At the same time, there’s a challenge of and a problem with providing a benefit to some individuals who do not need assistance, including those who have financial means or are in a solid position with respect to current or future earnings which can be used to pay off this debt.”

 Adds Hamrick: “I’m not convinced that Biden is sold on the idea generally.
 I think it is absolutely safe to say forgiveness is not terribly high on his priority list.”

-Proposals for student loan forgiveness that have been made
+Student loan forgiveness measures that have been passed

 New stimulus package makes federal student loan forgiveness tax-free